Are the Sea Kayak Australia (SKA) staff qualified and experienced?

 SKA has single and double sea kayaks.
 The double sea kayaks are plastic "Esperantos" (6.0 m long) and fibreglass "Pittaraks" (6.6 m long) both of which are fast ocean going sea kayaks.
 These sea kayaks are also very stable with ample storage space and are equipped with a rudder for easy turning.
 The single sea kayaks are plastic Venture "Capellas", Q Kayak "Penguins", "Skua" and Wilderness Systems "Tsunamai 16".
 We also hire out kayak trailers, dry bags, spray jackets, tents, sleeping mats and stoves.
 Why not hire and paddle down the Yarra River - just 300m from our base or take the kayaks away for the weekend?

 Do I need to be able to swim?

 Yes you must be able to swim at least 50 metres non-stop.
 If you can't swim give us a call to discuss.

 What equipment do you supply for day and multi day tours?

-Sea kayak, paddle, spray deck, buoyancy vests, pump, spray jacket, dry bags, paddle, spray jackets.
+Sea kayak, paddle, spray deck, buoyancy vest, pump, spray jacket, dry bags, paddle, thermal top, spray jacket.
 Equipment the sea kayak guides carry includes: first aid kit, spare paddle, tow rope, EPIRB, VHF radio, mobile phone and satellite phones where applicable.
 Multi day tours also includes the supply of tents, sleeping mats, stoves and plates etc.

 What do I get for my money?